Mike-Vilms/accounting-fundamentals/Basic-Definitions-and-Concepts.md

 - *IRR (Internal Rate of Return)*: https://www.youtube.com/watch?v=OSDDrZZaV8E
 - *NPV vs IRR*: https://www.youtube.com/watch?v=6RztxNwerOA
 - *How to Calculate IRR (using trial and error)*: https://www.youtube.com/watch?v=noWg6tQnHZ0

 ## Weighted Average Cost of Capital

+## Depreciation
+- Depreciation is the allocation of the costs of plant and equipment (land is not depreciated) over their useful lives.
+- Although added back in the statement of cash flows as a noncash expense, depreciation does not provide funds for replacement of an asset.